huaweicloud/terraform-provider-huaweicloud/docs/resources/cloudtable_cluster.md

   (Optional)
   Tag key.
 Changing this parameter will create a new resource.

+* `region` - (Optional) The region in which to obtain the cloud table cluster resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new cloud table cluster resource.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: